Gut Mucosa: How To Strengthen Your sIgA Gut Immune System

 4. Eliminate Gut Infections

 It is important to take steps to eliminate gut infections.
-Having an overgrowth of opportunistic bacteria, viruses, or parasites create toxicity and inflammation.
+Having an overgrowth of opportunistic bacteria, viruses, or parasites creates toxicity and inflammation.
 Reducing the microbial load in the gut is important for reestablishing a healthy microbial balance and strengthening the gut mucosa.

 A fantastic supplement to include in an antimicrobial protocol is GI Clear.
 GI Clear is a blend of botanical extracts with antimicrobial properties.
-These herbs help to reduce pathogenic bacteria, yeast and parasites which create infections in your gut.
+These herbs help to reduce pathogenic bacteria, yeast, and parasites which create infections in your gut.

 5. Reduce Gut Mucosa Inflammation